Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 Final Thoughts

 Overall, an F1 team may be made up of hundreds of people.
-The bigger teams, like Mercedes and Ferrari, will employ more than the smaller teams.
-However, every team is made up of many different, and important roles.
-These include the drivers and mechanics, along with the rest of the race team, to those back at the factory, and everywhere in between.
+The bigger teams, like Mercedes and Ferrari, will employ more people than the smaller teams.
+However, every team is made up of many different and important roles.
+These include the drivers and mechanics, along with the rest of the race team, to those back at the factory, and everyone in between.